 Getting the Most from Your Ductless Mini-split

-As you can see, there are lots of categories you can use to compare ductless mini-splits.
+As you can see, there are lots of categories you can use to compare ductless heat pumps.
 When choosing a system, start by determining your budget, the required output, how many indoor and outdoor units you need, and whether you need heating and cooling.

 Once you have those basics figured out, then you can decide what’s important to you in terms of efficiency, features, warranty, and the other factors discussed today.